Nootless/Coding_Tutorial/Lesson1/Chapter1.md

 floating_point_value = 24.5
 ```
 ## Strings
 A [string](https://en.wikipedia.org/wiki/String_computer_science) is a collection of ``characters``, typically denoted as an alphabet.
 Python 3.0 supports [Unicode](https://en.wikipedia.org/wiki/Unicode), which is a standardization of representing characters.
 These are the words that make up the tutorial you have been reading.
-The unique part of Unicode is that it includes all of [ASCII](https://en.wikipedia.org/wiki/ASCII) (American Standard Code for Information Interchage), which is all characters on your keyboard, <b>AND</b> worldwide languages and symbols.
+The unique part of Unicode is that it includes all of [ASCII](https://en.wikipedia.org/wiki/ASCII) (American Standard Code for Information Interchage), which is all characters on your keyboard, **AND** worldwide languages and symbols.

 When declaring a string, it must be done inside single or double quotes.
 ```py